karmaniverous/entity-tools/.stan/system/stan.requirements.md

 - TranscodeRegistry (canonical; replaces TranscodeMap as preferred name)
   - A mapping from transcode name to the value type it encodes (e.g., { int: number; bigint20: bigint }).
   - No compatibility alias is provided.

 - Transcodes<TR extends TranscodeRegistry>
   - The runtime registry interface mapping each transcode name to its { encode, decode } implementation with consistent value types inferred from TR.
   - Keys are exact (Exactify) and string-literal preserving.

+- TranscodedType<TR extends TranscodeRegistry, TN extends TranscodeName<TR>>
+  - Convenience alias that extracts the value type for a specific transcode name within a registry:
+    - TranscodedType<TR, 'int'> resolves to TR['int'].
+  - Complements TranscodeRegistryFrom<T> for value-type access at the name level.

 - TranscodeRegistryFrom<T extends Record<string, Transcoder<any>>>
   - Derives a TranscodeRegistry type from a record of transcoders by mapping each key to ReturnType<decode>.